James V: Building

 James V spent a large amount of money (at least £41,000) during his adult reign on extensively remodelling all the major residences and several minor ones, including the construction of new structures, with the most significant work focused on Falkland Palace and Stirling Castle.
-Early in his personal rule James began the construction of the present Late Gothic James V Tower at the north-west corner of the Palace of Holyroodhouse, which provided new royal lodgings on the first and second floors, and a high degree of security.
+Early in his personal rule, James began the construction of the present Late Gothic tower at the north-west corner of the Palace of Holyroodhouse, which provided new royal lodgings on the first and second floors, and a high degree of security.
 A new west front was also built.

-At Linlithgow Palace, James closed off the original east entranceway and formed a new formal access from the south, including an inner gatehouse and an outer entrance gate decorated with the carved arms of the four chivalric orders of which James was a member: Garter, Thistle, Golden Fleece and Saint Michael.
-The three-tiered octagonal King's Fountain topped by an imperial crown was built in 1538 as the centrepiece of the courtyard.
+At Linlithgow Palace, James closed off the original east entranceway and formed a new access from the south, including an inner gatehouse and an outer entrance gate decorated with the carved arms of chivalric orders, the Garter, Golden Fleece, Saint Michael, with the Thistle badge.
+The three-tiered octagonal fountain topped by an imperial crown was built in 1538 as the centrepiece of the courtyard.